 The FreeStep features a manual magnetic resistance system that is smooth and effective when engaged.
 The resistance system is friction-free and only generates resistance when the magnetic brake pad releases the magnetic field around the flywheel.

 However, the magnetic resistance system does not have predefined resistance levels as the Octane Fitness XR650 or the Inspire Fitness 2.5 Cardio Strider.

 In other words, it has a variable magnetic resistance that you can only adjust to a level you feel it’s suitable for your workout.

 The downside is that you will not be able to know the exact resistance levels you used in your last workout session and therefore making it very difficult to calculate your strength and endurance improvement progress.

 The tension knob by the right side of the seat is used to increase and decrease the resistance strength by dialing it clockwise or anti-clockwise.

-The resistance provides an easy and challenging workout that is suitable for everyone that includes the elderly and those recovering physically from an injury.
+The resistance provides an easy and challenging workout that is suitable for everyone, including the elderly and those recovering physically from an injury.